What is a Credit Score?

 What are the minimum requirements to have a FICO® Score?

 You have FICO® Scores for each of the three credit bureaus: Equifax, TransUnion and Experian.
 Each FICO® Score is based on information the credit bureau keeps on file about you.

 FICO® Scores from each credit bureau consider only the data in your credit reports at that bureau.
 Your credit scores may be different at each of the credit bureaus.
 If your current scores from the credit bureaus are different, it’s probably because the information those bureaus have on you differs.
-If your information is identical at all three credit reporting bureaus, your FICO® Scores from the same version from each bureau should be relatively close.

 Why are my scores different for the 3 credit bureaus?

 As the information in your credit report changes, so will any new credit score based on your credit report.